elysium-suite/aeacus/README.md

 </pre>
 ```

+## Tips and Tricks

+- On Linux, you can run `./aeacus configure` to launch a GUI tool for configuring vulnerabilities

 ## Compiling

 After setting up an environment (sorry, only Linux dev environments supported) with `misc/install.sh`, you can use these janky but handy aliases: